-The Spirit: Tequila
+The spirit: Tequila

-Like whiskey and champagne, there are strict rules for where and how you can make it (only in Mexico, regions in and around the state of Jalisco).
-The fruit of agave plants is roasted then mashed.
-The resulting juice is fermented.
+Like whiskey and champagne, there are strict rules for where and how you can make it (only in Mexico, in regions in and around the state of Jalisco).
+The fruit of agave plants is roasted then mashed, and the resulting juice is fermented.
 What happens next determines what kind of tequila it will be.
 Blanco or silver tequila is bottled immediately after fermentation, whereas reposados are aged in barrels for two to nine months (this gives them their amber color).
 Añejos (the Scotch of tequilas) are aged between 18 months and three years.
 When looking for the good stuff, make sure that it's made from 100% agave, otherwise you'll end up with harsh and overly sweet mixto (essentially watered down tequila).

-The margarita is a classic that any novice bartender should have in their repertoire.
+The margarita is a classic that any novice bartender should have in his repertoire.
 You'll have to make the additional purchase of some triple sec, but having this one ready to go is a must.
 Enjoy it on the rocks or neat, with or without a salted rim.

 - 2 oz tequila

 1. Combine ingredients into mixing tin.
 Add ice and shake vigorously for eight seconds.

 2. Strain into a rocks glass with salted rim.